VandinLab/TopKWY/src/README.md

 The package contains three folders:

 1. /src/ : contains the source code of TopKWY.
-2. /datasets/ : contains the datasets used for our experiments.
-   - /datasets/dat_name/ : contains the files for the dataset "dat_name": the transactions (dat_name.dat), the binary class labels (dat_name.labels) and the specification file (dat_name_new.spec).
+2. /datasets/ : contains the (zipped) datasets used for our experiments.
+When extracted, the folder /datasets/dat_name/ contains the files for the dataset "dat_name": the transactions (dat_name.dat), the binary class labels (dat_name.labels) and the specification file (dat_name_new.spec) to be given in input to TopKWY.
 3. /scripts/ : contains the scripts which replicates our experiments.